BehrRiley/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

-Resource Packs - Custom Items And Sounds
+Resource Packs - Custom Items, Sounds, Font And More
 ----------------------------------------

 This page will answer some common questions from programmers interested in creating visually custom items and adding new sounds into a resource pack.